adriaanm/talks/scala-macros/slides.md

 # Scala Macros
 #### Adriaan Moors | [@adriaanm](http://twitter.com/adriaanm) | [Typesafe](http://typesafe.com)

 !SLIDE
+# Macros are Experimental

+!SLIDE
+# Best to Avoid Them

+!SLIDE
+# Questions?

+!SLIDE left
 # What

 - a method evaluated by the type checker
+- two parts:
+  - a definition: body is `macro implName`
+  - an underlying implementation `implName` (the meta-program)

-- a macro invocation expression is replaced by its expansion
+- a macro invocation expression is replaced by its expansion, as defined by the macro implementation
 - has access to the surrounding program

 !SLIDE
 # Macros are experimental

 ``` text/x-scala
 import scala.language.experimental.macros
 import scala.reflect.macros.Context